Northern Combat Area Command: Campaigns

 At a meeting to sort out the operational chain of command for the three fronts in Burma, Stilwell astonished everyone by saying "I am prepared to come under General Slim's operational control until I get to Kamaing".
 Rather than sack him, Mountbatten reluctantly agreed to this, but it was a dangerous compromise.
 It created a complicated chain of command where Slim theoretically had to report to two different commanders: Giffard for Fourteenth Army actions, and Mountbatten for Stilwell's formations.
 Under a general less gifted than Slim this could have caused serious problems, if Slim had not been able to command Stilwell at an operational level without disagreement (which given Stilwell's proven record was more than likely).
 But at an operational level Slim was able to work with Stilwell and "this illogical command set-up worked surprisingly well".

-The reason why it was essential that there was one operational commander for the three fronts, North, Central and Southern, was so that the intended attacks in late 1944 could be co-ordinated to prevent the Japanese concentrating large numbers of reserves for a counterattack on any one front.
+The reason why it was essential that there was one operational commander for the three fronts, North, Central and Southern, was so that the intended attacks in late 1944 could be coordinated to prevent the Japanese concentrating large numbers of reserves for a counterattack on any one front.

 Stilwell thus had four different jobs to perform, which required him to be in different places at once.
-For example, as Chief of Staff to Chiang, he was often needed in Chungking, the Chinese capital, and as Deputy Allied Supreme Commander he was needed at HQ South East Asia Command at Kandy in Ceylon and as NCAC commander he was required to be relatively near the frontline in Burma.
+For example, as Chief of Staff to Chiang, he was often needed in Chongqing, the Chinese capital, and as Deputy Allied Supreme Commander he was needed at HQ South East Asia Command at Kandy in Ceylon and as NCAC commander he was required to be relatively near the frontline in Burma.
 His personality also caused problems.
 Stilwell clashed frequently with the commander of the 11th Army Group, General Giffard, and would not accept being under his command, instead insisting that NCAC came directly under the Supreme Commander.
 As Deputy Allied Supreme Commander he was Giffard's superior but as operational commander of NCAC Giffard was his superior.
 As the two men did not get on this inevitably led to conflict and confusion.

 NCAC's first months were frustrating, as the time was for all Allied formations in the theater.
 Its first real success did not come until the 1943-44 campaigning season.
 The Chindits had been dropped behind enemy lines after the end of the 1943 monsoon to cause havoc by cutting communications.
 This they did, but the original operational plan failed for a number of reasons.
 In the end, they were sent northwards into NCAC's area of operations.